ptrofimov/war_dump/README.md

 ## Important !!!

-I am gonna implement extracting var_dumps and errors from AJAZ-responses.
+I am gonna implement extracting var_dumps and errors from AJAX-responses.
 If you'd like to be a collaborator, write me to issues.